rsanchez/eecli-wiki/create:field:assets.md

 ### `--upload_dir="1"`

 ID of upload dir (Leave blank for all).
+You may use this option more than once to provide multiple values.

 ### `--view="thumbs"`